Antivirus for Mac

 Problem

-Although the amount of viruses in existence for Mac OSX is smaller than for Windows computers, this does not mean Mac users are not vulnerable to attacks.
+Although the number of viruses targeting Mac OSX is lower than for Windows computers, this does not mean Mac users are not vulnerable to attacks.

-In addition, although a system can be immune to certain viruses, it could still spread the infection in the user’s network.
+In addition, although a system can be immune to certain viruses, it can still spread the infection within the user’s network.

 Therefore, it’s important to use additional layers of protection, like an antivirus.